raggleton/crab-tools/README.md

 TODO:
+- [ ] make more user friendly with "Usage:..." output
 - [ ] run `multicrabMonitor.sh` with cron, so you can submit, and leave it for a day or so.
 - [ ] tidy up scripts
 - [ ] maybe consolodate scripts?